Charges: Pot, medication, alcohol mix suspected in crash that killed teen on bike in Blaine

 Witnesses said the teens were on bikes and skateboards heading east on 129th when Rodman’s westbound car struck Janisch head-on.

-The three “were sufficiently off to the side to avoid impeding traffic, the witnesses said, leaving Rodman “a full opportunity to see them and avoid a collision,” the charges read.
+The three were sufficiently off to the side to avoid impeding traffic, the witnesses said, leaving Rodman “a full opportunity to see them and avoid a collision,” the charges read.

 Rodman stopped and told police that he had finished work and had a beer at a friend’s home nearby before he resumed driving.